nsnihal960/banking/README.md

 ``curl -X GET http://localhost:8080/account/balance/{id}``

 ## getStatement
 Get statement is a paged API, with 3 parameters: `count`, `startTime`, `endTime`.
 They have genuine defaults in case not provided.
 Response contains a pointer to next page information, clients can stop requesting if either no item received or page size is less than requested.
-The range is inclusive, exclusive in nature.
+The start-end time range is (inclusive, exclusive] in nature.

 #### Request
 ``curl -X POST http://localhost:8080/account/statement?id={}&count={}&endTime=1535108770916&startTime=1535108770915``